postgresml/postgresml/pgml-cms/docs/use-cases/embeddings/README.md

 SELECT pgml.load_dataset('tweet_eval', 'sentiment');
 ```

-View some tweets and their topics.
+View some tweets and their

 ```postgresql
 SELECT *